YanZolo/projet_jetsky_frontend/README.md

-Sky Jet est une interface web qui permet de réserver un vol en Jet privée. we have three destination, Paris FRANCE, Roma ITALY, New York USA.
+Sky Jet est une interface web qui permet de réserver un vol en Jet privée. we have three destinations, Paris FRANCE, Roma ITALY and New York USA.
- For autocomplete matching please put city name like "paris" or "rome" departure and arrival in fields, and need to run server.js file in back-end  : https://github.com/sofianeSghiouar/projet_jetsky_backend
+ For autocomplete matching please put city name like "paris" or "rome" in departure and arrival fields, and need to run server.js file in back-end  : https://github.com/sofianeSghiouar/projet_jetsky_backend

 Project in progress ...
 Thank you